GRANTS GUIDE

 • Some landlords may be eligible depending on the scheme.

-• Minimum BER improvement is often required, especially for heat pump routes.
+• A BER assessment is often needed where minimum BER improvement is required, especially for heat pump routes.

 • Technical requirements still need to be met before support is approved.